zingchart/zingchart-angular/README.md

 ### Default Use Case

-The simple use case is defining a config (`zingchart.graphset`) object in your `.component.ts` file:
+The simple use case is defining a config (`ZingchartAngular.graphset`) object in your `.component.ts` file:

 ```